It’s been nearly twenty years since Facebook was created and changed the nature of social media forever.

 - A response time of less than 15 minutes

-Engagement is a two-way street when it comes to social media, so the more you engage with your audience, the more likely they are to feel connected to your brand.
+Engagement is a two-way street when it comes to social media — the more you engage with your audience, the more likely they are to feel connected to your brand.

 Facebook Best Practice #9: Boost your highest performing posts

 What if the popularity party could run for just a little bit longer?
-Boosting popular posts is a great way to double-dip on the engagement you receive, and the good news is that it is a very cheap way to get your content in front of more eyes.
-Instead of relying on Facebook’s algorithm to build organic reach, you pay Facebook to put your content in front of more people.
+Boosting popular posts is a great way to double-dip on the engagement you receive and get your content in front of more eyes.
+Instead of relying on Facebook’s algorithm to build organic reach, you can pay Facebook to put your content in front of more people.
 Out of all of the Facebook best practices in this list, this one is the only one that’ll require a real monetary investment in the platform.

-The process for boosting posts is also much easier than setting up a formal ad campaign:
+The process for boosting posts is also much easier than setting up a formal ad campaign.
+Here are the steps:

 - Choose the post you want to boost